Born from NASA technology and perfected for sleep.

 7 min read

-What’s the perfect time to go to sleep and wake up in the morning?
+What’s the best time to go to sleep and wake up in the morning?

-Use our sleep calculator to find the best sleep cycle for you, but the average person needs to go through 5-6 cycles of Zzzs to feel fully refreshed.
+Use our sleep cycle calculator to find the best sleep pattern for you.
+The average person needs to go through 5-6 cycles of Zzzs to feel fully refreshed.

 Calculate my bedtime